I’ll Never Let You Go

 “You’ve killed Mommy!” his son’s voice pierced through the chaos as he ran down the stairs.
 Tunde watched, helpless, as his son rushed to Agnes, trying to pull her away from the shards of glass, cutting his own hands in the process.

 And that was when it hit him.
-The break-up, the affairs—it had all driven Agnes over the edge.
-But in that moment, he realized something else: his sweet, innocent Agnes was a master of performance.
+The break-up, the affairs, they had all driven Agnes over the edge.
+But in that moment, he realized something else: his sweet, innocent Agnes was an actress.

 Her lawyer. *The Bastard.*